What Nationals reliever Daniel Hudson can tell us about new reliever Austin Voth

 Most relievers in the Washington Nationals’ bullpen are former professional starters: Hand, Finnegan, Clay, Hudson, Voth and Suero, to a lesser extent.
 Somewhere along the line, if that change goes well, their careers get a jolt.
 That’s what Voth is experiencing through 11 appearances this season.
-He’s yielded two earned runs in 15 ⅔ innings.
-His velocity, typically in the low-to-mid 90s, has touched 97 mph because of adrenaline and the ability to max out against fewer hitters.
+He’s yielded two earned runs in 15⅔ innings.
+His velocity, typically in the low- to mid-90s, has touched 97 mph because of adrenaline and the ability to max out against fewer hitters.
 He has all but entirely ditched his change-up, choosing to attack batters with his fastball, curve and cutter, in that order of most- to least-used.

 The sample is small.
 But the early returns are encouraging.